1407arjun/create-any-app/CONTRIBUTING.md

 ## Use a Consistent Coding Style

 -   4 spaces for indentation
+-   Use the `.eslintrc` and `.prettierrc` config files to ensure consistent coding style and format
 -   You can try running `npm run lint` for style unification

 ## License